ViniciusElias16/skills-github-pages-COURSE/index.md

 ---
 Title: Welcome to my blog
-Subtitle: This is my first blog page, to my surprise it isn't being that difficult
+Subtitle: This is my first blog page, to my surprise it isn't being that hard.
 ---